 Here L1 is equal to ceil(Nar/8).

 List of successfully received training commands is shown in Figure *-*.

+Reception status for Array training command is set to 1 if that command is successfully received otherwise 0.

-This field length is integral multiplication of octets, padding the last block with zeros if necessary.
+This field length is integral multiplication of octets, padding the final block with zeros if necessary.